-During my last visit, I had to set foot in the beautiful state of Jaipur (a.k.a.
+The beautiful state of Jaipur (a.k.a.
 The pink city of India) as part of my tour around the Golden Triangle of India, and guess what?
-I don’t mean to be biased, but with absolutely stunning architecture and beautiful pastel colors all around, this city was my absolute favorite!
+It doesn’t mean to be biased, but with absolutely stunning architecture and beautiful pastel colors all around, this city was my absolute favorite!
 You do not believe me?
 Check out these 10 must-see places that will make you fall and climb to book a ticket to Jaipur soon.
 Scoot * now flies from Singapore to Jaipur four times a week, giving you all the extra reasons to start packing bags!

 NOTE: I advise you to quickly convince a private car to guide you from one attraction to another, as locals know the routes and traffic better.
 There are many car rental and driver services that allow you to personalize your itinerary too!